 2023 Royal College Dr. Thomas Dignan Indigenous Health Award

-The Royal College Dr. Thomas Dignan Indigenous Health Award was founded in 2014 in honour of Thomas Dignan, CM, OOnt, MD, co-chair of the Indigenous Health Committee of the Royal College.
-Dr. Dignan of Thunder Bay, Ontario, a Mohawk from Six Nations of the Grand River Territory is a tireless advocate for eradicating disparities in health outcomes and inequities in the quality of health care facing Indigenous people.
+The Royal College Dr. Thomas Dignan Indigenous Health Award was founded in 2014 in honour of the late Thomas Dignan, CM, OOnt, MD, co-chair of the Indigenous Health Committee of the Royal College.
+Dr. Dignan of Thunder Bay, Ontario, a Mohawk from Six Nations of the Grand River Territory, was a tireless advocate for eradicating disparities in health outcomes and inequities in the quality of health care facing Indigenous People.
 He received his medical degree from McMaster University.
-Dr. Dignan is a former Royal College council member, co-founder of the Native Physicians Association of Canada and first president of the Native Nurses Association of Canada.
-Dr. Dignan has dedicated his life to improving the health of Indigenous Peoples in Canada, particularly drawing attention to issues of institutional racism.
+Dr. Dignan was a former Royal College council member, co-founder of the Native Physicians Association of Canada and first president of the Native Nurses Association of Canada.
+Dr. Dignan dedicated his life to improving the health of Indigenous Peoples in Canada, particularly drawing attention to issues of institutional racism.
 Dr. Dignan was invested as a member of the Order of Canada on September 4, 2019, for his dedication to the health and well-being of Indigenous communities as a primary care physician.
 Dr. Dignan passed away on January 17, 2021; he will be greatly missed.

-- The purpose of the Royal College Dr. Thomas Dignan Indigenous Health Award is to acknowledge and celebrate Canadian physicians or physicians-in-training who epitomize a zeal and devotion to Canadian Indigenous rights and the dogged pursuit of justice for Canada’s Indigenous people.
+- The purpose of the Royal College Dr. Thomas Dignan Indigenous Health Award is to acknowledge and celebrate Canadian Indigenous physicians or physicians-in-training, Elders or Knowledge Keepers who epitomize a zeal and devotion to Canadian Indigenous rights and the dogged pursuit of justice for Canada’s Indigenous people.

 - The Awards Committee of the Royal College, who selects the recipient annually at their fall meeting, may add to the list of nominations.
 Adjudication of the award includes Indigenous input.